NumEconCopenhagen/projects-2024-a-j/examproject/README.md

 # Exam project

-This project our solution to the given Written exam.
+This project presents our solution to the given written exam.
 The notebook contains Python code that solves the three given probelms:

-- Production economy and CO_{2} taxation
+- Production economy and CO2 taxation
 - Career choice model
 - Barycentric interpolation